bdeck8317/compPsy.github.io/index.md

 The goal of this course is to help incoming graduate students in psychology departments become acclimated to computer programming.

-Please take a look at the course [objectives](course_objectives.md)
+Please take a look at the course [objectives](course_objectives.md) page.

 ## Lessons and Tutorials

-All your course lessons and assignments can be found on the [Table of Contents](toc.md) page
+All your course lessons and assignments can be found on the [Table of Contents](toc.md) page.

 ### Check out course resources for helpful guides